Updated: May 12

 This summer I aim to have authentically reproduced 4 or so No15 chests for my and my colleagues collections and displays with ability to produce parts or complete chests for sale.

 I see other chests on my travels and photograph features for reference.
 Here is a nice example of a lid label, which I used to print up copies for myself and others.
+The lower example also shows a join in the wood which is now open - making a side from 2 or 3 planks was acceptable - the board having been made with circular saw grooves and biscuits / fillets and glue.

 Warren Wheatfield of Canada produced a small run of reproduction SA No 15 chests for collectors.
 These feature the longer 4 screw lid hinges which are typical of Canadian built chests (especially the CNo7 trainer rifle chests).
 The Robinson screw heads which feature both slot and star drive in the same head / bit.